sammylwolfson/sammylwolfson.github.io/README.md

 ---

-## Make it yours
+## Theme Switcher – Make it yours

+The `core.css` file simply holds the minimum layout styles and generally speaking doesn't need to change.

+The theme stylesheets are loaded dynamically via javascript.
+To set your default theme, simply define it in the `config.json` file; e.g. `"theme": "kubrik"`

+The "Theme Switcher" allows you to preview any theme via a query parameter in your url.
+Just append `?theme=bulky` to your url to see whichever theme you want.

-* **Switching themes** – Themes are now loaded dynamically based on a URL query parameter.
-To preview or share your site with a different theme, just add `?theme=bulky`, `?theme=kubrik`, `?theme=bright`, or `?theme=dark` to your URL, for example:
+* **Switching themes** – Themes can be previewed dynamically based on a URL query parameter.
+To preview or share your site with a different theme, just add `?theme=bulky`, `?theme=kubrik`, `?theme=bright`, `?theme=dark`, or `?theme=minimal` to your URL, for example:

   `https://<username>.github.io/?theme=bulky`

-  If no `theme` parameter is present, or if the value is invalid, the **dark** theme will be loaded by default.
+  If no `theme` parameter is present, or if the value is invalid, the **minimal** theme will be loaded by default.

   To add a new theme, simply create a new CSS file in the `styles/` folder and add its name to the theme list in `main.js`.

-* **Cache-busting** – The theme and core stylesheets are automatically cache-busted on every load, so you and your visitors always get the latest version after you update your theme file.

 * **Stylesheet tweaks** – Edit your theme file in the `styles/` folder for colors and effects, or edit `core.css` for layout tweaks.
 * **HTML changes** – everything lives in `index.html`.
 Keep it minimal or go wild.